trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 * `$HOME/tap-configuration/tap.inventory.out` (file with TAP cluster inventory automatically generated during infrastructure provissioning)
 * `$HOME/tap-configuration/tap.instance.out` (file with addresses of TAP cluster load balancer(s) to be registered in your DNS operator)

-Having properly provisioned and configured infrastructure (scripts described above completed execution without errors) you can run actual platform installation script: `./deploy.sh deploy`.
+Having properly provisioned and configured infrastructure (scripts described above completed execution without errors) you can run actual platform installation script:

+`./deploy.sh deploy`.

+* Properly installed TAP 0.8 can be accessed via web console available under address: http://console.(your-domain-name) where _(your-domain-name)_ is the domain name you have provided in Master Config File (parameter 'wildcard_tap_domain_name' - see details below).

 **Notes:**
-* Properly installed TAP 0.8 can be accessed via web console available under address: http://console.(your-domain-name) where _(your-domain-name)_ is the domain name you have provided in Master Config File (parameter 'wildcard_tap_domain_name' - see details below).

 * Your installations logs are stored in your TAP platform installation package directory, in subfolder `logs`.
 * Deployment scripts internally use Ansible (`>=2.2.1.0`), following its idempotent nature.
 This means you can run `./deploy.sh` deploy over and over again, and only changes will be applied.
 * This feature can be used to repair broken host with TAP 0.8 only.
 * Automatic cluster size extension, shrinking or node role change are not yet supported in TAP 0.8.*.

-#### Idempotency
+**Idempotency**

 "The concept that change commands should only be applied when they need to be applied, and that it is better to describe the desired state of a system than the process of how to get to that state.
 As an analogy, the path from North Carolina in the United States to California involves driving a very long way West but if I were instead in Anchorage, Alaska, driving a long way west is no longer the right way to get to California.
 Ansible’s Resources like you to say “put me in California” and then decide how to get there.
 If you were already in California, nothing needs to happen, and it will let you know it didn’t need to change anything."

 Definition taken from [ansible documentation](http://docs.ansible.com/ansible/glossary.html).

-# Deployment Configuration - Master Config File
+# 3 Deployment Configuration - Master Config File

 ---